Gandave/Expanded-Productivity-Research/README.md

 The cost factor and cost base determine the research cost formula, which is FACTOR ^ level * BASE.
 The default is 1.5 and 1000 which matches the Space Age techs (1500, 2250, 3375, etc.).

-The non-infinite levels require a fraction based on how many levels there are and rounded down to a multiple of 100.
-E.g., processing unit productivity has four levels (chemical, +production, +space, +electromagnetic).
-The first level costs 1/4 * 1500 = 375, which is rounded down to 300.
+The non-infinite levels require a fraction of science packs based on how many levels there are in total.
+The increase in cost is calculated dynamically and roughly exponential.
+For example, a tech could start as cheap as 10 science packs for the first level, then 100 for the next, then 300, then 700 and finally 1500, at which point to cost factor setting determines the increase.

+Levels per tier can be used to generate more than one technology level before the next science pack is added.
+For example, you might have five levels requiring only automation science, then another five which require automation and logistic science followed by five level which additionally require chemical science, and so on.

 Infinite tech and maximum level can be used to limit the maximum available technology level, since productivity is capped at 300% (barring other mods that change this).
 Or if you simply prefer to have a custom limit on the productivity gained by this mod.